Deploy Relayer

 cd surge-taiko-mono/

-Step 2: Checkout the Branch
+Step 2: Navigate to the Relayer Directory

 Step 3: Environment Configuration

-cp .default.env .env
+cp .env.devnet .env

-The .default.env
+The .env.devnet

 file contains default values for L1_RPC_URL